Crown Sydney

-Crown Sydney (also referred to as One Barangaroo) is a skyscraper in Barangaroo, New South Wales, Australia.
-Designed by WilkinsonEyre, it stands at a height of 271.3 m with 75 floors, making it the tallest building in Sydney and 4th tallest building in Australia.
+Crown Sydney (also referred to by its street address of One Barangaroo and informally known as Packer’s Pecker) is a skyscraper in Barangaroo, New South Wales, Australia.
+Designed by WilkinsonEyre, it stands at a height of 271.3 m with 75 floors, making it the tallest building in Sydney and 4th tallest in Australia.
 It was developed by Crown Resorts, primarily comprising a hotel and residential apartments, while a casino and other hospitality venues make up the rest of its floorspace.
-Construction first began in October 2016, before topping out in March 2020.
-The tower was inaugurated to the public in December 2020.
+Construction began in October 2016, and the building was topped out in March 2020.
+It was inaugurated to the public in December 2020.

-Crown Sydney is a major component in the urban redevelopment of the Barangaroo area of central Sydney, forming part of a cluster of skyscrapers comprising the adjacent One Sydney Harbour and International Towers complexes.
-The tower sits on the site of former industrial wharves, which were progressively paved over through land reclamation in the 1960s and 70s after falling into disuse, forming the unoccupied concrete site on which the tower was developed on.
+Crown Sydney is a major component of the urban redevelopment of the Barangaroo area of central Sydney, forming part of a cluster of skyscrapers comprising the adjacent One Sydney Harbour and International Towers.
+The tower sits on the site of former industrial wharves, which were progressively paved over through land reclamation in the 1960s and 70s after falling into disuse, forming the unoccupied concrete site on which the tower was constructed.